Open-source BOS tomography dataset of high-speed flow over a flight body: Experimental and Computational Methods

 \subsubsection{Camera Calibration}

-Cameras were calibrated using a two-level LaVision 106-10-2 plate, with the background pose estimated from images of a QR5-306-11.6 plate temporarily mounted in front of the pattern during setup.
-The two-level plate was fixed to the same strut as the model to aid centerline alignment and front-lit for visibility using a pair of floodlights.
-The calibration setup, shown at the $0^\circ$ position in Fig.~\ref{fig: setup}, was rotated in $10^\circ$ increments until the dots were no longer visible.
+Cameras were calibrated using a two-level LaVision 106-10-2 plate, with the background pose estimated from images of a QR5-306-11.6 plate, temporarily mounted in front of the pattern during setup.
+The two-level plate was fixed to the same strut as the model to aid centerline alignment and it was front-lit for visibility using a pair of floodlights.
+The calibration setup was rotated in $10^\circ$ increments until the dots were no longer visible.
 The target was then re-centered and the process repeated in the opposite direction, followed by a final image taken at $0^\circ$ for validation.
-In total, 13 unique plate positions were used for camera registration.
+Thirteen plate positions were used for view registration.

-Calibration images were preprocessed using an in-house MATLAB code to detect control points (dots) on the plate.
-Each camera was firstly calibrated in isolation using MATLAB's implementation of Zhang's method, after which the individual models were refined using an in-house non-linear optimization.
-All cameras were then registered to a global coordinate system (extrinsics only) using a common view of the target.
-Once globally registered, the cameras were translated to the axis of rotation, corresponding to a $-4.75$~mm shift in the $z$-direction.
-A 1~mm vertical shift and a $0.5^\circ$ clockwise rotation of the global system were applied to account for minor misalignment between the target and model.